Adopt A Plot – How It Works

 Invasive vines constitute the greatest ongoing threat to the health of our woods.
 Non-native vine species overwhelm native plants and have no natural controls.
 They rob trees of light and nutrients–resulting in woods that are struggling merely to survive.

 Maintaining roughly 100 acres of woods is a herculean feat for a single committee.
 But collectively?
-Its easy.
+It’s easy.
 And fun.

 Here’s the scoop!
 (More details can be accessed through the FAQs through the tab above.)